ryanklewis12/Loan_Default_Prediction/README.md

 https://www.kaggle.com/datasets/joebeachcapital/loan-default/data

 Data Cleaning: Null values are handled by dropping rows with missing values.
 Categorical variables are encoded using Label Encoding, and percentage strings are converted to numerical values.
+Personal identification information is also dropped from the features data to exclude any bias that may exist in these.

 Feature Engineering: Features such as term and employment length are converted to numerical values.
 Feature scaling is performed to scale the features between 0 and 1 to improve model performance.